Connecting to your database

 Connecting from Neo4j Desktop

 Verify that required IP address is added to the IP whitelist rule or add access for all IPs by adding 0.0.0.0/0 to the whitelist entry in the Network Access tab of your Environment.
-Alternatively, if you are using VPC peering, ensure that VPC peering is established and configured correctly.
+Alternatively, if you are using VPC peering, ensure that VPC peering is established and configured correctly, and that correct URI for peering conections is used.
 More information about IP Whitelisting can be found here, and VPC peering as well.

 HTTP connection

 Confirm that required IP address is added to the IP whitelist rule or add access for all IPs by adding 0.0.0.0/0 to the whitelist entry in the Network Access tab of your Environment.
-If you are using VPC peering, ensure that VPC peering is established and properly set up.
+If you are using VPC peering, ensure that VPC peering is established and properly set up, and that correct URI for peering conections is used.
 More information about IP Whitelisting can be found here, and VPC peering as well.

 Wrong user credentials